 It depends on how serious the problem is and what the client wants to achieve.
 We usually start with a 50 minute session with follow up visits every week or every other week.
 Again, depending on the issue, some people like to check in every couple of months.

 Treatment plans vary.
 For instance, some issues may take just a couple of sessions, relationship and workplace issues will take longer and very serious problems may require a plan for continuing support.
 The Medicare Rebate allows for 10 sessions per calendar year which is probably more than most people require.

 Covid 19 has made us re-think our in-person counselling with most of our clients now asking for virtual appointments.

 Online sessions are conducted via Zoom, Skype, Facetime and, where necessary, on the phone.

 That’s saved our clients travel time and commuting costs and helps to keep everyone safe while we wait for a Covid cure.

-If you have been referred to us by a GP, psychiatrist or a paediatrician you may be entitled to a Medicare rebate for up to 10 sessions, and in exceptional cases, 18 sessions per calendar year.
+If you have been referred to us by a GP, psychiatrist or a paediatrician you may now be entitled to a Medicare rebate for up to 20 sessions per calendar year.